song-juo/song-juo/README.md

 </div>

 <p align="center">
-  I'm a 🇧🇷 brazilian software engineer student at <strong>UCSAL (Universidade Católica do Salvador)</strong>.
+  I'm a 🇧🇷 brazilian IT student at <strong>UCSAL (Universidade Católica do Salvador)</strong>.
 Currently, I'm working on my personal projects and seeking knowledge, especially about the enterprise world and, of course, growing up my abilities as a coder.
 Actually, I'd consider myself an intermediary programmer focused on web and familiar with:
 <strong>C#, JavaScript and TypeScript.</strong> 🎈</p>

 Profile pic by: <a href="https://www.deviantart.com/c0y0t3br/gallery"> Coy </a>